-Professor, Robert H. Smith Dean's Chair of Information Systems & Senior Associate Dean for Faculty and Research
+Robert H. Smith Dean's Chair of Information Systems & Senior Associate Dean for Faculty and Research

 Ritu Agarwal is Senior Associate Dean for Research, Professor and the Robert H. Smith Dean’s Chair of Information Systems at the Robert H. Smith School of Business, University of Maryland, College Park.
 She is also the founder and Director of the Center for Health Information and Decision Systems at the Smith School.
 Dr. Agarwal has published over 80 papers on information technology management topics in journals such as Information Systems Research, MIS Quarterly, Management Science, Communications of the ACM, Journal of Management Information Systems, Health Affairs, Journal of the American Medical Informatics Association, and IEEE Transactions, and Decision Support Systems, and has made presentations at a variety of national and international conferences.
 Her current research is focused on the use of IT in healthcare settings, technology-enabled strategic transformations in various industrial sectors, and consumer behavior in technology-mediated settings.

 Professor Agarwal has worked extensively with Fortune 500 companies on a variety of research and consulting engagements and made several presentations to groups of senior IT and business executives.
 She has testified before the National Committee on Health and Vital Statistics and the US Department of Health based on her research on IT and healthcare.
 Her research has been sponsored by the Agency for Healthcare Research and Quality, Society for Information Management, US Department of Labor, NSF, and DARPA, and featured in a variety of media outlets including the Washington Post, National Public Radio, and the Baltimore Sun..